peteroupc/peteroupc.github.io/randomnotes.md

     - can store and operate on real numbers (which have unlimited precision), and
     - can generate independent uniform random real numbers

     (Devroye 1986, p.
 1-2\)[^15].
-However, an exact algorithm implemented on real-life computers can incur error due to the use of fixed precision, such as rounding and cancellations, especially when floating-point numbers are involved.
+However, an exact algorithm implemented on real-life computers can incur error due to the use of fixed precision (especially floating-point numbers), such as rounding and cancellations.
 An exact algorithm can achieve a guaranteed bound on accuracy (and thus be an _error-bounded algorithm_) using either arbitrary-precision or interval arithmetic (see also Devroye 1986, p.
 2\)[^15].
 All methods given on this page are exact unless otherwise noted.
 Note that the `RNDRANGEMinMaxExc` method is exact in theory, but has no required implementation.
 2. An _error-bounded algorithm_ is a sampling algorithm with the following requirements:

     - If the ideal distribution is discrete (takes on a countable number of values), the algorithm samples exactly from that distribution.
 (But see the note below.)